julien-tierny/ttk-data/docs/topologicalOptimization_darkSky.md

 --8<-- "python/topologicalOptimization_darkSky.py"
 ```

-To run the above Python script, go to your [ttk-data](https://github.com/topology-tool-kit/ttk-data) directory and enter the following command:
+To run the above Python script, go to your [ttk-data](https://github.com/topology-tool-kit/ttk-data) directory and enter the following command (around 40 minutes of runtime):
 ``` bash
 pvpython python/topologicalOptimization_darkSky.py
 ```